utah-cs3550-fa24/assignments/hw6.md

 Start by adding a `make_grade_hypothesized` function to `main.js`.
 Just like `make_table_sortable` or `make_form_async`, it should take a jQuery-wrapped `<table>` element as an argument and add the "Hypothesize" button and all its behavior.
+Call it for the profile view, only for students.

 First, thing the `make_grade_hypothesized` function should create a `<button>` element and add it to the document before the `<table>`.